ovaschool/ovaschool.github.io/staticpages/pastschools.markdown

 permalink: /pastschools/
 ---

-OVA is a successor of the Eastern Generative Summer School (EGG).
+OVA is one of the successors of the Eastern Generative Summer School (EGG).
 Throughout the years, the EGG school has been hosted by the following institutions.
 Click on a school for more information.
 (Information about schools before 2014 still to come.)

 * [Zagreb 2025](/zagreb2025)